Skip to content

 cd ~/.openclaw/homeassistant && docker compose restart

-If the Mac Docker instance has issues, a rollback path exists to the VM:
+When the Mac Docker instance had issues, a rollback path existed to the VM:

 1. Stop the Mac container: docker compose down